 Where is Bearizona?

 Bearizona is located in Northern Arizona, in the city of Williams.
-Williams, Arizona is considered the Gateway to the Grand Canyon and is located approximately 1 hour from the Grand Canyon’s South Rim.
+Downtown Williams, Arizona is considered the Gateway to the Grand Canyon and is located approximately 1 hour from the Grand Canyon’s South Rim.
 Adding a side visit Bearizona during your Grand Canyon National Park trip is a no brainer!

-It’s also 40 minutes from Flagstaff, making this a great stop on a Northern Arizona adventure or Route 66 road trip.
+It’s also 40 minutes from Flagstaff, making this a great day trip during on a Northern Arizona adventure or Route 66 road trip.
 Williams is approximately 2 1/2 hours from Phoenix and 4 hours from Tucson.

 Dining at Bearizona

 We usually snack in the car while we drive through the animal loop.
 This is a great way to save money or accommodate dietary restrictions while visiting Bearizona.

 There are a couple of food option at Fort Bearizona including a really cool restaurant, Canyonlands.
 Canyonlands is themed to look like a large canyon in the Southwest.
 It features a 2-story patio with views of the jaguar exhibit.